GraphiteEditor/Graphite/README.md

 npm run serve
 ```

 The server automatically watches for changes to Vue files and rebuilds them.
-However core Rust and TypeScript file changes require a manual restart of the development server.
+However TypeScript file changes require a manual restart of the development server.
 (Please submit a PR to help it watch the `.ts` files!)

 You can also use `npm run lint` and `npm run lint-no-fix` to solve web formatting and `cargo fmt` for Rust formatting.
 Also `npm run build` writes static files to `/client/web/dist` instead of serving them from memory.